simoninireland/epydemic/doc/adddelete.rst

 model births and deaths, They can be combined (with care) with disease processes to model situations where the underlying network is changing independently of the disease itself.

-The canonical work on addition-deletion networks is due to :ref:`Moore, Ghosal, and Newman
+The canonical work on addition-deletion networks is :ref:`Moore, Ghosal, and Newman
 <MGN06>`, which also showed that the process is very complex in its most general case.
-Specific solutions are solvable, however: most notably, in the case where newly-added nodes are connected to a fixed number of neighbours selected randomly.
-(There are more cases of interest that will be defined in future versions of this class.)
+Specific solutions are analytically solvable, however: most notably the case where newly-added nodes are connected to a fixed number of neighbours selected randomly, which is the default behaviour of this class.
+Other behaviours can be implemented by overriding the :meth:`AddDelete.add` method (and, less commonly, the :meth:`AddDelete.remove` method).
+Note that this is a slightly different formulation to that in the paper, which defines an "addition kernel" as a function independent of the actions of the process: implementationally it seems to make more sense to provide this functionality by sub-classing rather than through a separate object.

 Parameters